Rice's whale: Underwater noise

 A multitude of anthropogenic noises are produced in great quantities from industrial activities throughout the Gulf of Mexico that can harm baleen whales.
 The loudest and most frequent are seismic surveys associated with offshore oil and gas activities, which occur on a 24 hours per day and 365 days per year basis.
 Surveys operate by blasting sound waves into the ocean using airguns at frequencies between 5–300 Hz, intensities as high as 260 dB, and pulse rates of one blast every 10–20 seconds.
 Cetaceans can obtain permanent hearing loss when exposed to sound intensities of 230 dB or higher.
 As sound levels diminish rapidly as it travels through the water, this type of damage will only occur to whales that are within 100 m to 1 km of a 260 dB airgun.
 As mitigation, seismic surveys are often mandated to be accompanied by protected species observers and to immediately cease operations whenever within 500 km of a whale.

 Another major source of underwater noise is vessel traffic, which contributes significantly to low-frequency noise pollution in the Gulf of Mexico.
 Scientists expect that this will increase in the future as the Gulf becomes a more commercially important area thanks to developments such as the expansion of the Panama Canal.
 Shipping noise frequencies often overlap with the acoustics of baleen whales.
 This can cause auditory masking, which can diminish or block a whale's ability to communicate or detect environmental cues.
 To work around this problem, the whale may alter its vocalization behavior, but this can further disrupt its communication abilities.
 In addition, frequent exposure to underwater noise generates a high level of stress for receiving whales, which can alter stress hormone levels, feeding behavior, or cause habitat displacement in avoidance of the noise.
 Impacts specific to the Rice's whale have yet to be studied, but research on other baleen whales indicates that adverse effects to vessel noise are universal.
 Studies of Atlantic right whales, whose vocal frequencies are similar to that of Rice's whales and thus may be of similar impact, predicted that vessel noise reduces their communication space by 77%.

+Conservation Efforts

+Operation Gulf Guardians

+In light of the precipitous decline of the Rice's whales population, the Ocean Conservation Organization the Captain Paul Watson Foundation (CPWF) launched Operation Gulf Guardians on August 11, 2025.
+Operation Gulf Guardians is a multi-phase campaign involving educating the public on the Rice's whales and their ecological importance, pressuring local, state, and the U.S. federal government and industries in increasing efforts to protect the Rice's whales and their habitat, and providing steps to the public on how to direct protect surviving individuals and their habitat.
+The intention of which is to save the Rice's whales from extinction and restore their population to pre-exploitation levels.